Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (AgriFutures)

 Most stud farms are located in New South Wales, Victoria, and Queensland and supply both domestic and overseas markets.
 Approximately 76% of breeding operations have only one or two mares.
-More than half of the mares owned by breeding operations are owned by breeders with five or fewer horses.
+Breeders with five or fewer horses own more than half of the mares owned by breeding operations.

 Feral Horse Statistics